The Dancers of Arun: Plot summary

 The group finds that Elath has recently been attacked by one of the Asech tribes, who also possess witch-gifts and have burned part of the town with the intent to frighten rather than kill, though their reasoning remains unknown.
 Kel reunites with his lover, Sefer, prompting jealousy from Kerris, who craves Kel’s attention and feels that his two former lovers only slept with him out of pity.
 Elli expresses interest in Kerris, but knows he loves Kel.
 Soon, Kerris and Kel become lovers, and Kerris and Sefer become friends, with Sefer attempting to teach Kerris how to use his gift properly and create a “barrier” in his mind that prevents him from accidentally diving into other people’s thoughts and emotions (which is what led to his fits before).
 Sefer also teaches Kerris about the different types of witch-gifts, including far-traveling, weather-working, and more.

 The Asech tribe, led by a woman named Thera, capture Riniard when he attempts to spy on them.
 Thera states that the tribe will soon return and that she wants six of her people to learn to use the kinds of witch-gifts the chearis use, and that she will return Riniard alive if they cooperate.
 Sefer aids the group of Asech after learning their stories: all of them were ostracized from their respective tribes for possessing with-gifts, and after joining together, created powerful barriers in their minds so they couldn’t be found.
 He teaches each of them – Thera, Jacob, Nerim, Mirian, and Khelad – which gifts they possess and how to embrace them, all except Thera’s partner Barat, who is found not to have any gifts.
-Soonafter, Sefer teaches Kerris to create a barrier, and he finally recalls the moment he lost his arm, which begins to free his mind.
+Soon after, Sefer teaches Kerris to create a barrier, and he finally recalls the moment he lost his arm, which begins to free his mind.

 Angered by the fact that Sefer cannot give him powers, Barat captures and kills Sefer.
 Thera tries to intervene, but Barat mortally wounds her.
 The chearas arrives, with Kel killing Barat and the rest recovering Sefer’s body.
 After the funeral, Jacob and Nerim return to Elath and begin to live among its people, with Jacob, also a patterner, wishing to become apprentice to Kel.

 Kerris considers remaining in Elath to teach at the school, which Sefer wanted him to do.
 However, he realizes he needs to figure out what he himself wants, and instead leaves and rejoins the chearas at Mahita, who plan on soon paying their debt to Tamis.